 Additionally, some nutrients are only available is certain foods, which may or may not regularly feature in our diet.
 Certain nutrients are scarce or they may only be available in reduced quantities, especially in vegetables grown in the nutrients depleted soil, for example.

-This is why I use supplements.
-I try hard to eat well but I also think that it is important for me to complement my diet with selected supplements.
-I more or less have a pretty good idea of what I get in sufficient quantities and what I miss in my diet.
+That’s why I use supplements.
+I try hard to eat well, but I also think that it’s important for me to complement my diet with selected supplements.
+I have a pretty good idea of what I get in sufficient quantities and what I miss in my diet.
 For example, selenium is a scarce mineral, available in trace quantities in a limited number of food products.
 Brazil nuts are the best source of selenium.
 But, how often do I buy and eat Brazil nuts?
 That’s why I take selenium as a supplement.

 In this post, I will talk about supplements that I take on a regular basis.
-Some I take every day and some from time to time.
-I do this in order to help my body function properly, to increase and maintain immunity and to help my body detoxify and to get rid of toxins.
+But, some of them I take every day and the others only from time to time.
+I do this in order to help my body function properly, to increase and maintain strong immunity and to help my body detoxify.

 Curcumin, the active compound in turmeric, has been extensively studied for its disease fighting properties and health benefits.

 The body does not absorb curcumin very well on its own.
 To help our bodies get the maximum benefit, we need to consume curcumin with black pepper.
 Piperine, a compound in black pepper, increases bio-availability of curcumin by 2000%.
 This is very important to keep in mind.
 You can also use curcumin as a spice when you prepare food, but you have to add black pepper.
 The alternative is to choose a good curcumin supplement, with a piperine extract.
 Benefits are impressive:

 - It is anti-inflammatory

 - Supports weight loss